PauloVanHuffel/google_ctf_2019_beginner_quest/FriendSpaceBookPlusAllAccessRedPremium.com/README.md

 - It can change the pointer to an adress based on the last value of the stack
 - It can print the chr version of the last number on the stack

-I had been doing some assembly reverse engineering exercises before the google ctf so I tought ok this is just like assembly.
+I had been doing some assembly reverse engineering exercises before the google ctf so I thought ok this is just like assembly.
 Lets go over the instructions and see what is going on.

 At first reading emoticon was very difficult and confusing.
 So I started fideling with the vm.py file.
-As the code was running increasingly more slowely I tought that perhaps the challenge was to improve te vm.py code to be more efficient.
+As the code was running increasingly more slowely I thought that perhaps the challenge was to improve te vm.py code to be more efficient.
-I stayed on that tought for far to long.
-Even when it was clear that the vm code was not vastly improvable I still tought maybe the emoticon program file could be adjusted to avoid some loops.
+I stayed on that thought for far to long.
+Even when it was clear that the vm code was not vastly improvable I still thought maybe the emoticon program file could be adjusted to avoid some loops.

 This path of thinking made me spend a lot of time in emoticon land.
 After a while it even became easy to read what was going on.